 Many of these tools are well-built.
 But some don’t feel as good in the hand.
 We prefer the tools with metal housings since they feel durable and robust.
 Composite tools can still be durable though, and they often offer improved vibration dampening and quieter operation.

 Price isn’t everything.
 Just because you spend more doesn’t mean you’ll get a better tool.
 We’ve seen cheap cut-off tools offer excellent performance and we’ve also gotten poor performance from expensive tools.
 We suggest basing your decision on the tool and its features, rather than the price.

 As you’ve seen from our reviews, we’ve tested quite a few air cut-off tools to see how they compare to each other.
 Some were disappointments, but several impressed us enough to earn our recommendations, and we’re going to quickly re-summarize those so they’re fresh in your mind.

-Our top choice is the Campbell Hausfeld XT200000.
+Our top choice for the best air cutoff tool is the Campbell Hausfeld XT200000.
 This tool is equipped with a ½ HP motor that spins at 20,000 RPM, easily cutting through a variety of materials.
 It’s lightweight at just 1.6 pounds and features a rotating guard and a trigger latch for safety.

 And if you need premium quality and reliability, we think you’ll find it in the Craftsman 9-19953 Pneumatic cut-off tool.
 It’s a high-quality device with potent specs like a ½ HP motor and 20,000 RPM max speed.
 Plus, it’s equipped with smart features like a see-through safety shield so you can see what you’re working on.